Research in Anthropology

 Since its founding in 2003 the Department has been a focus internationally for the Anthropology of the North, involving the Nordic and Baltic countries, northern Russia, Iceland, Greenland, Canada and Alaska together with their links to north east Scotland.

-Our approach to environmental anthropology is varied and innovative, stretching from fundamental questions of perception and cross-species relations to the nitty-gritty of land rights, mobility, and environmental contestations.
-A key emphasis in our research is that people both live in and respond to their environments with creativity.
+Our approach to environmental anthropology stretches from fundamental questions of environmental perception and multi-species relations to the politics of land rights, climate change, mobility, and environmental contestations.
+Our research shows that people both live in and respond to their environments creatively.

 We carry out research in museum anthropology, historical anthropology, heritage studies, and histories of science and technology.
 The University's own ethnographic museum collections provide extensive research opportunities.